 - Exit Application: no use at this point, but it is how you would exit the app once you are done.

-- Interval Priority: If you turn this on, you will shoot at the same time interval throughout the entire time lapse.
-If you turn this off, the camera will shoot at the shutter speed interval if your shutter speed is longer than the time interval.
-I usually have this turned off.
+- Interval Priority: If you turn this on, you will shoot at the same time interval throughout the entire time-lapse.
+If you turn this off, the camera will default to its auto adjusted shutter speed if it’s longer than the interval you originally set.

-- Angle Shift Add-on: You have to purchase this add-on separately from the time lapse app.
-If you have purchased it, this is where you can add a pan, tilt or other effects to your time lapse after you have shot it in camera.
-Once you have added the effect, the camera will save your time lapse as a video file with the effect added to it.
-Note: The Angle Shift effects will only work on still images, so in order to use this option you have to shoot your time lapse in image format or AVI + image format.
+- Angle Shift Add-on: You have to purchase this add-on separately from the time-lapse app.
+If you have purchased it, this allows you to add a pan, tilt or other effects to your time-lapse after you have shot it in-camera.
+Once you have added the effect, the camera will save your time-lapse as a video file with the effect added to it.
+Note: The Angle Shift effects will only work on still images, so to use this option you have to shoot your time-lapse in image format or AVI + image format.
 I usually like to add in these effects using Adobe Premiere Pro, but if you don’t have that software, this would be a good substitute to use.

 Menu Tab 2

-- Image Size: I always leave this on L size to get the highest quality image for the time lapse.
-However, if you’re worried about space on your memory card, you can also change the image size to M or S and even VGA if you really want a low resolution small file size.
+- Image Size: I always leave this on L size to get the highest quality image for the time-lapse.
+However, if you’re worried about space on your memory card, you can also change the image size to M or S and even VGA if you want a low-resolution small file size.

-- Quality: For quality of the image, you can choose RAW, RAW & JPEG, Extra fine, Fine, and Standard.
-I always shoot on RAW or RAW & JPEG as I edit the time lapse images in Adobe Lightroom before combining them in Adobe Premiere Pro, but the downside is it takes a lot of space on the memory card.
-Also, keep in mind that if you choose the image and video file format for the time lapse, you will not be able to choose just Raw for image quality.
+- Quality: For the quality of the image, you can choose RAW, RAW & JPEG, Extra Fine, Fine, and Standard.
+I always shoot on RAW or RAW & JPEG as I edit the time-lapse images in Adobe Lightroom before converting it into a video in Adobe Premiere Pro.

 Menu Tab 3

-- Exposure Compensation: For the automatic themes such as sunrise, sunset, night scene, etc. you can choose an exposure compensation.
-You are not able to for custom time lapse theme.
+- Exposure Compensation: For automatic themes such as sunrise, sunset, night scene, etc. you can choose exposure compensation.
+You are not able to for a custom time-lapse theme.
 I usually leave this as is at 0 even when I have the choice.

 Menu Tab 4

-- White Balance: This menu item is only available if you choose custom time lapse theme.
+- White Balance: This menu item is only available if you choose the custom time-lapse theme.
 Regardless, I usually don’t change this setting even if I have the choice to.

-- Creative Style: Here you can use one of the built in creative styles that Sony has in their cameras.
-This includes styles like vivid, neutral, clear, deep, portrait, etc. This is only available if you choose custom time lapse theme and I never use this setting.
+- Creative Style: Here you can use one of the built-in creative styles that Sony has in its cameras.
+This includes styles like vivid, neutral, clear, deep, portrait, etc. This is only available if you choose a custom time-lapse theme and I never use this setting.